Recruitment and Retention for Rural Health Facilities

 Where can rural communities get help in recruitment and retention activities?

 As one of the largest and most comprehensive recruitment and retention resources, 3RNet (National Rural Recruitment and Retention Network) is a nonprofit network funded by the Federal Office of Rural Health Policy and member dues.
 3RNet has one dedicated member in each of the 50 states and the Commonwealth of the Northern Mariana Islands, and include the Indian Health Service, the Cherokee Nation, and the Department of Veterans Affairs.
 According to Executive Director Mike Shimmens, more than 1,000 medical professional placements are achieved annually through 3RNet’s recruitment tools, with 90% of these in designated shortage areas.

 Some of the services 3RNet offers include:

-- A database with about 50,000 profiles of providers, including medical students, interested in rural services
+- A database with over 56,000 profiles of providers, including medical students, interested in rural healthcare services

 - A blog about recruitment and retention in rural and underserved areas